ankurk91/google-chat-electron/README.md

 # google-chat-linux

+**Note**: I decide to move to another company that doesn't use Google Hangouts Chat.
+So I cannot go on maintaining this project as I will not be able to test changes anymore.
+Hopefully someone will adopt this and keep developing it!

 An unofficial desktop client for Google Hangouts Chat.
 Created because Google didn't release one for Linux even if the official one is just an Electron app.